JiminChip/jiminchip.github.io/_additional_pages/AboutMes.md

 DEFCON 32 Finalist (Team.
 Cold Fusion)

+Blue Water CTF 2024 2nd (Team.
+CyKor)

+LG Uplus CTF 2024 2nd (Team. roKyC)

+Lake CTF 24-25 Finalist (Team.
+CyKor)

 ---

 I'm studying reverse engineering, and I'm also interested in system hacking.
 My goal is to become an all-rounder with a certain level of knowledge and skills in all four fields of system hacking, reverse engineering, web hacking, and cryptography by the time I graduate from university.

-I enjoy wargaming, mostly on a site [DreamHack](https://dreamhack.io), and I'm a member of Team CyKor, participating in various CTFs to gain experience.
+I enjoy wargaming, mostly on a site called [Dreamhack](http://dreamhack.io), and I'm a member of Team CyKor, participating in various CTFs to gain experience.
 Here is my DreamHack user [link](https://dreamhack.io/users/25740).